Food in Xi'an

 History of Xi'an Famous Foods

 Xi’an Famous Foods began as a 200 square foot basement stall in the Golden Shopping Mall in Flushing, N.Y.
 The original location, established in late 2005, was the first restaurant to bring the little-known cuisine of Xi’an to the United States, with signature hand-ripped noodles, secret spice mixes, and Xi’an “burgers” with housemade flatbread.
-Since then, we’ve expanded to nine locations in Manhattan, one in Brooklyn and two in Queens in total.
+Since then, we’ve expanded to multiple locations in New York’s Manhattan, Brooklyn, and Queens boroughs.
 As a family-owned business, we hope to reintroduce the world to the unique cuisine of our hometown: liangpi “cold skin” noodles, lamb pao mo soup, and wide hand-pulled “biang biang” noodles, all in its most authentic form.

 Upper East Side

 Do you have a question about the food or would like to give feedback on your experience?
-We want to hear from you!
+Jason, our CEO, want to hear from you!
 All messages from this form go directly to his work email, and he will personally make sure your concerns are addressed!

-For store hours, please refer to our Locations page, as it is constantly updated, especially whenever we have holiday hours or store closures.
+For up-to-date store hours, please refer to our Locations page, as it is always immediately updated, especially whenever we have holiday hours or special store closures.

 For media inquiries: please do not send last minute requests and expect immediate response.
-Only professional courtesy is reciprocated.
+Only professional courtesy will be reciprocated with a response.